-The second part of the proposed change is an implementation schedule, and the third part adds a sentence to the existing operating license condition for Physical Protection.
-Both of these changes are administrative in nature and do not involve a significant reduction in a margin of safety.
+The second part of the proposed change is an implementation schedule.
+The third part adds a sentence to the existing FOL license condition 2.E for Physical Protection.
+Both of these changes are administrative and do not involve a significant reduction in a margin of safety.